michellevit/DG-Draft/README.md

 ## How to Deploy on Heroku<a name="deploy-heroku"></a>
 - Change the reactapp .env file:
   - Go to reactapp/.env and comment out the "Development" section, and comment in the "Production" section
+  - Make sure to rebuild the reactapp afterwards - run: `.\update-app`

 ## Basic Usage<a name="basic-usage"></a>